 - Store and share campaign briefs and other project documents

-- Use time tracking for more accurate billing and invoicing
+- Use time tracking for a more accurate project billing process

 Marketing is really complex.
 Simplifying it with project management tools will help streamline the success of your digital marketing campaigns regardless of your team size, resources, or project complexity.